AliceRose56/My-Portfolio/Impromptu projects/File searcher/ABOUT-FS.md

 3. The importance and uses of Asyncronous programing

 As a bonus, I got more experience in troubleshooting and utilizing various documentations to implement my ideas.
 Also I had fun learning this and developing my skills ^w^

+NOTE: To test the code, input "node file-searcher.js" in a terminal.